pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 This document describes how to back up the data of a TiDB cluster deployed across multiple AWS Kubernetes to AWS storage using EBS volume snapshots.

 The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in [BR Federation](volume-snapshot-backup-restore-across-multiple-kubernetes.md#architecture-of-br-federation) and TiDB Operator.
-For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) is used to get the backup data of the TiDB cluster, and then send the data to the AWS storage.
-BR stands for Backup & Restore, which is a command-line tool for distributed backup and recovery of the TiDB cluster data.
+[BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) (Backup & Restore) is a command-line tool for distributed backup and recovery of the TiDB cluster data.
+For the underlying implementation, BR gets the backup data of the TiDB cluster, and then sends the data to the AWS storage.

 ## Usage scenarios